bpm-diag/BinTraWine/README.md

 Once requirements have been installed, clone the git repository.

-The previous command pulls the code from the remote repository on GitHub.
-By default the branch main is fetched.
 Once the code has been fetched, the following must be executed to run the Web Application:

 1) Change the current directory to the root project folder: